-- gross or net operating margins;

-- productivity ratios;

-- share price (including, but not limited to, growth measures and total shareholder return;

-- expense targets or cost reduction goals, general and administrative expense savings;

-- operating efficiency;

 - objective measures of customer satisfaction;

-- working capital targets;
+- working capital targets:

 - measures of economic value added or other "value creation" metrics;

 - enterprise value;

 - stockholder return;

-- client retention;
+- · client retention;

-- competitive market metrics;
+- · competitive market metrics;

-- employee retention;
+- · employee retention;

-- objective measures of personal targets, goals or completion of projects (including but not limited to succession and hiring projects, completion of specific acquisitions, reorganizations or other corporate transactions or capital-raising transactions, expansions of specific business operations and meeting divisional or project budgets);
+- objective measures of personal targets, goals or completion of projects (including, but not limited to, succession and hiring projects, completion of specific acquisitions, reorganizations or other corporate transactions or capital-raising transactions, expansions of specific business operations and meeting divisional or project budgets);

 - system-wide revenues;

 - cost of capital, debt leverage year-end cash position or book value;

-- strategic objectives, development of new product lines and related revenue, sales and margin targets, or international operations; or
+- · strategic objectives, development of new product lines and related revenue, sales and margin targets, or international operations; or

 - any combination of the foregoing.

 Any of the above Performance Goal elements can be stated as a percentage of another Performance Goal or used on an absolute, relative or adjusted basis to measure the performance of our Company and/or its affiliates or any divisions, operation or business units, product lines, asset classes, brands, administrative departments or combination thereof, as the Compensation Committee deems appropriate.
 Performance Goals may be compared to the performance of a group of comparator companies or a published or special index that the Compensation Committee deems appropriate or, stock market indices.
 The Compensation Committee may provide for accelerated vesting of any award based on the achievement of Performance Goals.
 Any award that is intended to qualify as "performance-based compensation" under Section 162(m) of the Code will be granted, and Performance Goals for such an award will be established, by the Compensation Committee in writing not later than 90 days after the commencement of the performance period to which the Performance Goals relate, or such other period required under Section 162(m) of the Code.
-Before any payment is made in connection with any award intended to qualify as performance-based compensation Committee must certify in writing that the Performance Goals established with respect to such award have been achieved.
-In determining the actual amount of an individual participant's Performance Compensation Award for a performance period, the Compensation Committee may reduce or eliminate the amount of the Performance Compensation Award for a performance period, the Compensation Committee may reduce or eliminate the amount of the Performance Compensation Award earned consistent with Section 162(m) of the Code.
+Before any payment is made in connection with any award intended to qualify as performance-based compensation under Section 162(m) of the Code, the Compensation Committee must certify in writing that the Performance Goals established with respect to such award have been achieved.
+In determining the actual amount of an individual participant's Performance Compensation Award for a performance period, the Compensation Committee may reduce or eliminate the amount of the Performance Compensation Award earned consistent with Section 162(m) of the Code.